© Crown copyright 2021

 - have minimum performance criteria as laid down by the herd book

-Upgrading cattle, sheep, pigs and goats offspring to the main section of breeding books is only allowed through the female line.
+You can only grade up the offspring of cattle, sheep, pigs and goats to the main section of breeding books through the female line.

 If the animal’s ascendants were entered into the supplementary section, it can be entered into the main section if its: